 Prof. Dr. med.
 Wolfram Lamadé

-PD Dr. med.
+Prof. Dr. med.
 Dirk Lindner

 Klinik und Poliklinik für Neurochirurgie, Universitätsklinik Leipzig